vir2albulb/vagrant_ansible_wordpress/README.md

 ##### config.json

-All parts of playbook uses single one config file:
+All parts of playbook use single config file:

 [config.json](../master/files/config.json) format for single instance deployment (both database and webserver installed on one VM)